ZuhairRaed/flutter_auth_task/README.md

 ## Getting Started

-Your Name: " "
+Your Name: " Faris Khalid Armoush "

-Your Email: " "
+Your Email: " fariskarmoush@gmail.com "

-Your Phone Number: " "
+Your Phone Number: " 0775443609 "